 Hackers will use information they’ve gathered about your organization to make their communications seem legitimate.
 Any phone call or email that uses incomplete private information to provoke you into providing more information, perhaps under the guise of updating a file or record, should be approached with great skepticism.

 All social engineering attacks, both online and offline, rely on personal data to appear authentic.
 When was the last time you and your employees scoured your social media feeds to take stock of which information is publicly available?
 Knowing what information others can learn about you, as well as removing sensitive information from social media, can make it harder for hackers to launch effective social engineering attacks.
+Continue reading this article if you want to learn more about data privacy.

 Take stock of the software installed on each of your network endpoints.
 Do they have programs like Adobe Flash, Adobe Reader, or Internet Explorer?
 Each of those may present a security vulnerability and should be updated and/or removed to minimize your attack surface.
 You may also want to consider implementing a VPN to hide your staff’s online activity from prying eyes.